mbn312/parspice/README.md

 The Array/Matrix senders allow you to specify the dimensions of the array/matrix, *as long as the dimensions are constant*.
 If you do not specify the dimensions, you are allowed to send arrays/matrices of varying sizes, at the cost of slightly more network overhead (negligible for arrays/matrices with more than a few elements).
+If you *do* specify the dimensions, attempting to send an array of a different size is undefined behavior and may *or may not* result in an error.
+When in doubt, just don't specify the length.

 <a id="csenders"></a>
 ##### Custom Senders